Table of Contents

 python swirl.py restart

-Consult the release notes for more information on each release.
+Refer to the release notes for details on each update.

 Configuring SWIRL